weeblrpress/clearstatus/README.md

 - Pinned issue for security alerts
 - Secure: static content is hard to hack
 - All content under your control
-- Unlimited users, issues and status pages
+- Multiple users, issues and status pages
 - Mobile/tablets/desktop
 - Highly customizable and expandable